 Overview

 The VHF Data Exchange System (VDES) is seen as an effective and efficient use of radio spectrum, building on the capabilities of AIS and addressing the increasing requirements for data through the system.
 New techniques providing higher data rates than those used for AIS is a core element of VDES.
 Furthermore, VDES network protocol is optimized for data communication so that each VDES message is transmitted with a high confidence of reception.
+VDES increases the capability for digital data exchange in a manner similar to AIS, which includes provision of data to vessels in a geographic area (broadcast), to a group of vessels (addressed) or to a fleet of vessels (addressed).

 In this document, when communications from ship to shore are referenced, this includes ship to satellite to shore and shore to satellite to ship.
 It is noted that, following WRC-15, the full satellite capability of VDES is still under development and will be reviewed at WRC-19.